Rob-Mundy/mildew-detection-in-cherry-leaves/README.md

   1. Create new app via CLI so that heroku-20 stack is specified, which is compatible with python 3.8.12: **$ heroku create rm-mildew-app --stack heroku-20 --region eu**
   2. At the Deploy tab, select GitHub as the deployment method.
-  3. Select repository name and click Search.
+  3. Select the repository name and click Search.
 Once it is found, click Connect.
   4. Select Main and Deploy Branch.
   5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access App.
+Click now the button Open App on the top of the page to access the App.
   6. Add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries